MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 ### Motivations for implementing security breach prevention and recovery infrastructure

-The motivations for preventing business damage from a breach are straightforward, but different parts of your organization have different incentives for doing this work.
+The motivations for security breach prevention and recovery infrastructure are straightforward, but different parts of your organization have different incentives for doing this work.
 The following table summarizes some of these motivations.

 | Area | Motivations |
 | --- | --- |